 - Starts the semester of your admission to ASU.
 If you don’t start at ASU in that semester and do not have an approved deferment, any future semesters of your scholarship are forfeited.

-- Is only available to first-time, first-year students entering ASU the semester directly after high school graduation.
+- First-time, first-year students must enroll at ASU the semester directly after high school graduation, unless they have an approved deferment.
 If you enroll at another institution after high school graduation for anything other than summer courses, you will no longer be eligible for the merit scholarship.

 - Is awarded for full academic years, and is renewable up to eight total semesters for first-year students and four semesters for transfers.
 Merit scholarships are not available during summer terms.